Understanding feline perception and sensation

 Cats may seem like mysterious little creatures with their enigmatic stares and independent attitudes, but when it comes to their perception and sensation, they’re quite the sensory superheroes.
 Have you ever wondered how your feline friend perceives the world around you?
 Their experience is vastly different from ours, and it’s not just about having nine lives or always landing on their feet.

 First off, let’s talk about those big, beautiful eyes.
 A cat’s vision is like a built-in night-vision goggle set.
 They can see in super low light, all thanks to numerous rods in the retina that are sensitive to dim light.
 But ever notice how your cat might not pounce on that new red toy you bought them?
-This is because their color vision isn’t quite like ours – they see blues and yellows, but reds can be a bit fuzzy.
+That’s because their color vision isn’t quite like ours – they see blues and yellows, but reds can be a bit fuzzy.
 Don’t worry, though; what they lack in color perception, they make up for with their incredible ability to detect the slightest movement, which is why the tiniest bug doesn’t stand a chance.

 Moving on to their sense of hearing, it’s like they have their own secret service earpiece helping them pick up the tiniest of sounds.
 Cats can hear the high-pitched frequencies that we humans can’t, such as the sound of a mouse scurrying or the infamous squeak of a toy mouse.
 This acute hearing also helps them pinpoint where a sound is coming from with astonishing precision – handy for hunting and also for knowing exactly which cupboard you just opened (yes, the one with the treats).